 Will A Pyramidal Moustache Suit My Face Shape?

-The various Pyramidal forms and styles available for men seeking a smaller moustaches are varied.
+The various Pyramidal forms and styles available for men seeking smaller moustaches are varied.
 Therefore, there is likely to be several possible solutions for men of different face shapes.
 As previously stated, Pyramidal moustaches offer a much more reserved and modest style than their relatives.

 These may be sought after for those working in more conservative professional environments or who want a moustache that is relatively low maintenance.

 We’ve identified 7 individual face shapes, which play a vital role in determining how well certain styles may suit different men.
-If you aren’t yet aware of yours, be sure to identify your face shape before contuing.
+If you aren’t yet aware of yours, be sure to identify your face shape before continuing.

 Diamond Face Shapes

 Diamond faces benefit the most from narrow and bushy moustaches.
 These avoid offsetting the cheek with too much width whilst softening the features with a bushy finish.
 Awkwardly, the best match would be a Toothbrush moustache but it’s probably better to settle with a Pyramid moustache.